Robbie Fulks: Musical style

 As a songwriter, Fulks is difficult to categorize.
 Nathan Rabin of A.V.
 Club says he "has a genius for twisting and subverting country tropes," and "there's more to Fulks than tomfoolery and glibly satirical lyrics."
 Many of his compositions are silly, funny or spoof songs, such as "Godfrey" ("the sickly, unemployed, amateur children's magician") on the compilation children's album The Bottle Let Me Down, while others are serious country songs.

 His music is widely described as either alternative country or folk.
 Fulks's songwriting often includes humor.
 Peter Applebome of The New York Times describes his work as "one part artful country, one part artful sendup of country, and one part a little of everything else."

 Fulks has an encyclopedic knowledge of country and pop music and has produced a critically lauded tribute to Johnny Paycheck called Touch My Heart: A Tribute to Johnny Paycheck, which was released by Sugar Hill Records in 2004.
 He considers himself adventurous, and is always willing to try new things and experiment.
 "Why not push the envelope and see what you are capable of doing rather than recycle the same old ideas over and over again," he said.
 His musicianship has been called "impeccable".
 Jim Fusilli of the Wall Street Journal suggested that "a world in which Fulks isn't a household name is somehow upside down."

 Fulks often plays at The Hideout, a bar and club in Chicago, and has worked long-term residencies there, performing anything from current popular hits to jazz to obscure country masterpieces.
 He says he rarely performs his own compositions at these shows, preferring to explore other contemporary music that has caught his attention.
 His live performances feature improvised rearrangements of his own songs, off-the-cuff musical humor, and covers of songs by Michael Jackson, Cher, Shania Twain, and The Bangles, among others.

 Fulks has co-written with Dallas Wayne and NRBQ's Al Anderson and others.
-He has a long-time association with engineer Steve Albini (Big Black, Shellac).
+He had a long-time association with engineer Steve Albini (Big Black, Shellac).